bensheldon/good_job/README.md

 end
 ```

 When using `retry_on` with _a limited number of retries_, the final exception will not be rescued and will raise to GoodJob.
-GoodJob can be configured to discard un-handled exceptions instead of retrying them:
+GoodJob can be configured to discard un-handled exceptions instead of retrying them.
+Be aware that if NOT setting `retry_on_unhandled_error` to `false` good_job will by default retry the failing job and may do this infinitely without pause thereby at least causing high load.
+In most cases `retry_on_unhandled_error` should be set as following:

 ```ruby
 # config/initializers/good_job.rb